Protesters gather in Tacoma as an officer who drove into a crowd is placed on administrative leave

 "As a use of deadly force, this incident is being taken very seriously and the scene has appropriately been turned over to the Pierce County Force Investigation Team for independent investigation," the mayor said.

 "While we await more information, I want the community to know that I am deeply concerned and praying for everyone who was impacted by last night's events," Woodards said.
-"I continue to be proud of Tacoma's long-standing reputation as a place of strong, non-violent advocacy and activism.
+"I continue to be proud of Tacoma's long-standing reputation as a place of strong, non-violent advocacy and activism."

-"I continue to support your right to use your voice to advocate and demonstrate peacefully during this time of heightened tension," she added.

 The mayor has called on the city manager and police chief to hold everyone involved accountable in the incident.